-Connect Direct can support your organization’s efforts to create a successful call center program within your Customer Service Department to effectively communicate in American Sign Language with your deaf customers.
+Connect Direct can support your organization’s efforts to create a successful call center program within your Customer Service Department to effectively provide customer service in ASL to your deaf customers.

 The Connect Direct Difference

 Accurately represent your brand to millions of deaf Americans.

 Communicating via video relay services or third-party interpreters leaves you at the mercy of whoever is available for your call.

 Oftentimes, third-party interpreters are not familiar with your company culture, jargon, or processes — yet you are forced to trust them to represent your brand accurately to customers in ASL.

 Communicate directly with deaf customers.